brothertoad/notes/media.md

 - David Parker - The More You Do The Better You Feel
 - Joe Baldizzone - 50 Things To Do Before Seeing A Psychiatrist
 - Arthur Migliazza and Dave Rubin - How To Play Boogie Woogie Piano
+- Lionel Shriver - The Mandibles
+- A. E. W. Mason - Murder At The Villa Rose
+- Nicholas Blake - A Question Of Proof (Nigel Strangeways number 1)
+- Stuart Palmer - The Penguin Pool Murder (Hildegarde Withers number 1)
+- Maurice Leblanc - Arsene Lupin stories (perhaps as free ebooks)
+- Steven Pressfield
+- Biography of Admiral Yamamoto
+- Carter Dickson (John Dickson Carr) - The Plague Court Murders (Henry Merrivale number 1)
+- Margaret Erskine - And Being Dead aka The Limping Man or The Painted Mask (Septimus Finch number 1)
+- Georges Simenon - Maigret And The Enigmatic Lett aka The Strange Case Of Peter The Lett (Inspector Maigret number 1)
+- Malcolm Gladwell - Outliers

 ### Music
 - Bahari - Dancing On The Sun
+- The Smithereens - Meet The Smithereens and earlier works if remastered
 - Styx - Lady
 - Oscar Peterson
 - Thelonius Monk